It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 You forget things.

-You feel disconnected from your body—or your baby.
+You feel disconnected from your body or your baby.

 This isn’t "just stress."
 This is your body doing its best to keep you alive.
 It’s survival, not weakness.
+For many, therapy for overwhelmed moms begins with acknowledging this somatic truth.
+You’re not imagining it; your body is speaking.

 My Story: I Called It Anxiety for Years

 I spent years describing what I felt as anxiety.
 That’s what I was told.
 That’s the only word I had.
 But something didn’t line up.
-I wasn’t just worried—I was panicked, numb, detached.
+I wasn’t just worried, I was panicked, numb, detached.
 I didn’t feel like me.
 Until one day, a therapist said the words "birth trauma," and everything clicked.

 That reframe?
 It changed everything.
 I stopped trying to fix the wrong thing.
 I stopped blaming myself.
 And I started healing.